Yen Climbs Against Majors () | aktiencheck.de

 dpa-AFX

-OTTAWA (dpa-AFX) - The Japanese yen advanced against its major counterparts in European deals on Friday.
+CANBERA (dpa-AFX) - The Japanese yen drifted higher against its major counterparts in the early European session on Thursday.

 Copyright RTT News/dpa-AFX